nazroll/posts/web-publishing-using-git-github.md

 ![screenshot of github pull request web interface](images/screenshot-github-pull-request-editorial-workflow.png)

-use github actions to publish generate html pages and push it to a cloud object storage service that supports hosting a static website.
+use github actions to generate html pages and push it to a cloud object storage service.

+use a cloud object storage service that supports hosting a static website.

+use github desktop app to create a new branch when i have a new post idea.